 Individuals shall not be penalized, disciplined, or prejudiced who in good faith report a violation of policy, procedure or law.

-Complaints and reports of sexual harassment (including sexual violence), sexual misconduct, or any prohibited discrimination should be filed as soon as possible after the conduct giving rise to the complaint.
-Delay in filing or reporting can greatly limit UTSA’s ability to stop the harassment/discrimination and take effective action against the alleged perpetrator.
-Complaints regarding unlawful discrimination other than sexual harassment, sexual misconduct or gender discrimination should be filed within thirty (30) calendar days after the event occurred.
+Complaints and reports of any prohibited discrimination should be filed as soon as possible after the conduct giving rise to the complaint.
+Delay in filing or reporting can greatly limit UTSA’s ability to stop the harassment/discrimination and take effective action against the alleged respondent.
+Complaints regarding unlawful discrimination or harassment should be filed within thirty (30) calendar days after the event occurred.

 - Resolution Options

-A person who believes that he or she has been subjected to prohibited discrimination or harassment including sexual harassment (including sexual violence) or sexual misconduct in violation of this policy and seeks to take action may use either the informal resolution process or the formal complaint process, or both.
+A person who believes that he or she has been subjected to prohibited discrimination or harassment in violation of this policy and seeks to take action may use either the Informal Resolution process or the Formal Complaint process, or both.
 Both processes are administered by the EOS Office.
-The informal resolution and formal complaint resolution processes described in this policy are not mutually exclusive and neither is required as a pre-condition for choosing the other; however, they cannot both be used at the same time.
+The Informal Resolution and Formal Complaint processes described in this policy are not mutually exclusive and neither is required as a pre-condition for choosing the other; however, they cannot both be used at the same time.

-This process may be used as a prelude to filing a formal complaint or as an alternative.
+This process may be used as a prelude to filing a Formal Complaint or as an alternative.
 It is not necessary that this option be used.
-Anyone who believes that he or she has been subjected to discrimination or harassment, including sexual harassment, sexual violence or sexual misconduct may immediately file a formal complaint as described in Subsection (2) below.
-Informal resolution may be an appropriate choice when the conduct involved is not of a serious or repetitive nature and disciplinary action is not required to remedy the situation.
+Anyone who believes that he or she has been subjected to discrimination or harassment may immediately file a Formal Complaint as described in Subsection (2) below.
+Informal Resolution may be an appropriate choice when the conduct involved is not of a serious or repetitive nature and disciplinary action is not required to remedy the situation.

 - Formal Complaint Investigation Procedures

-This complaint procedure also constitutes the grievance procedure for complaints alleging unlawful sex discrimination required under Title IX of the Education Amendments of 1972.
+This complaint procedure also constitutes the grievance procedure for complaints alleging unlawful gender discrimination (excluding sexual harassment) required under Title IX of the Education Amendments of 1972.
 As used herein, "complaint" is synonymous with "grievance."